How to build your inventory

 ansible_su_user, allows to set the user you become through privilege escalation

-ansible_su_pass, allows you to set the privilege escalation password (never store this variable in plain text; always use a vault.
-See Variables and Vaults)
+ansible_su_password, allows you to set the privilege escalation password (never store this variable in plain text; always use a vault.
+See Keep vaulted variables safely visible)

 ansible_su_exe, allows you to set the executable for the escalation method selected